-If the child is not collected within 10 minutes at the end of the day (school at 3pm or wrap around care at 5pm), the parents/carers will be contacted by telephone.
-Parents will be given a bill for the time they have been late (£5 per hour/ part hour).
+The parents/carers will be contacted by telephone.
+Parents will be given a bill for the time they have been late ( $\pounds$ 5 per hour/ part hour).
 If the parents cannot be contacted, then the following procedure will apply.

 - The fact that the child has not been collected from school will be brought to the attention of the Designated Safeguarding Lead (DSL).
-The DSL will make every effort to contact the parents/carers or named alternative carer. - 2) If a child has not been collected within 60 minutes of the end of the session or activity and the DSL is unable to contact a parent or named carer, they will phone the Children's Advice and Support Service (CASS) on 303 1888, (or an allocated social worker where this applies).
-The following information will be provided; - o Brief circumstances of incident, and arrangements in place - Child's details - Parent/carer contact details - o Parent/carer/alternative carer details, including names, addresses, contact numbers - o Any current or previous child protection concerns - o Any previous incidents of not being collected from the setting. - a) The call should be confirmed by an email if possible and then followed up in writing within 24 hours. - b) Children's Services will give advice and may carry out appropriate checks and make further attempts to contact the parent/carer. - 3) If an appropriate relative or carer is located, he/she will be asked to ensure that the child is collected / received from the school.
+The DSL will make every effort to contact the parents/carers or named alternative contact for the child. - 2) If a child has not been collected within 60 minutes of the end of the session or activity and the DSL is unable to contact a parent or named carer, they will phone the Children's Advice and Support Service (CASS) on 303 1888, (or an allocated social worker where this applies).
+The following information will be provided; - Brief circumstances of incident, and arrangements in place - o Child's details - Parent/carer contact details - o Parent/carer/alternative carer details, including names, addresses, contact numbers - Any current or previous child protection concerns - Any previous incidents of not being collected from the setting. - a) The call should be confirmed by an email if possible and then followed up in writing within 24 hours. - b) Children's Services will give advice and may carry out appropriate checks and make further attempts to contact the parent/carer. - 3) If an appropriate relative or carer is located, he/she will be asked to ensure that the child is collected / received from the school.
 If there is a genuine reason for the relative or carer unable to do this, Children's Services will liaise with West Heath Primary School. - 4) In most cases, within two hours from the end of the settings session, and in no case later than 7.00 pm, a decision will be made by Children's Services to assume direct responsibility for the child's care, (child will be taken into care) and arrangements will be confirmed with those caring for the child at that time. - 5) If attempts to contact a parent or appropriate carer are still unsuccessful, Children's Services will arrange for the child/ young person to be taken to a place of safety.
 They will notify the school of the child's placement and provide contact details as appropriate. - 6) Plans for transporting the child will take into account staff availability out of hours; the need for adequate insurance cover; appropriate gender balance, and any information about special needs or behavioural difficulties provided by the school.
 Where possible, two adults should be present at all times.
-If there is a shortage of staff a taxi could be used with a suitable escort. - 7) The DSL will maintain a record of incidents where parents do not collect a child, and monitor repeated occurrences.
-Any child welfare concerns, arising out of such an incident, will be dealt with in accordance with West Heath's child protection procedures and the family will be referred to Children's Services on the grounds of neglect.
+If there is a shortage of staff a taxi could be used with a suitable escort.

-8) The DSL will ensure that at least 2 members of staff are always present whilst the children are in the setting.
+- 7) The DSL will maintain a record of incidents where parents do not collect a child, and monitor repeated occurrences.
+Any child welfare concerns, arising out of such an incident, will be dealt with in accordance with West Heath's child protection procedures and the family will be referred to Children's Services on the grounds of neglect. - 8) The DSL will ensure that at least 2 members of staff are always present whilst the children are in the setting.